erikvansebille/os4p_git_gitlab_bookdown/12-branching.md

 ## Check what branch you're on

 If you've never changed a branch.
-You're likely using the `master` or main branch.
+You're likely using the `main` or main branch.

 It's always a good idea to check what branch you're using: